jdavidls/bugreporting/README.md

-# Bug reporting utilitary project
+# A base angular project for bug-reporting propouses.